-Managers will receive a retirement stipend of .40 percent (.0040) of the yearly Level L base salary for the manager group multiplied by years of service with Midland Public Schools.
-Retiring employees will have their stipend placed in a 403(b) account of their choosing, providing they are an approved vendor of Midland Public Schools.
-To be eligible for this benefit, managers must: (1) be eligible to retire; (2) have worked with the Midland Public Schools for at least ten (10) years, (3) retire by June 30; (4) give notice of retirement to the Director of Human Resources as follows:
+OP/AA will receive a retirement stipend of .40 percent (.0040) of the yearly base salary for the OP/AA group.
+Retiring employees will have their stipend placed in a 403(b) account of their choosing, providing they are an approved vendor of MIdland Public Schools.
+To be eligible for this benefit, OP/AA must: (1) be eligible to retire; (2) have worked with the Midland Public Schools for at least ten (10) years, (3) retire by June 30; (4) give notice of retirement to the Director of Human Resources as follows:

-- If notice is received in human resources before February 1, employees must give a minimum of 60 days notice to receive the enhanced (.40%) stipend. - If notice is received in human resources on February 1, employees must work until June 30 to receive the enhanced (.40%) stipend. - If notice is received in human resources between February 2 and June 30, an employee is ineligible for the enhanced stipend.
+- ♦ If notice is received in human resources before February 1, employees must give a minimum of 60 days notice to receive the enhanced (.40%) stipend. - ♦ If notice is received in human resources on February 1, employees must work until June 30 to receive the enhanced (.40%) stipend. - ♦ If notice is received in human resources between February 2 and June 30, an employee is ineligible for the enhanced stipend.
 Eligible employees will receive \$50 per year of Midland Public Schools' service with a maximum stipend of \$1,000.